 Their CTA button stands out: While the background of the website features warm colors, the button is bright green.

 This button is a good example of appropriate color contrast and size.
 Every CTA button, no matter the website, should be immediately obvious.
 Don’t make visitors to your law firm website search for the next action.
 Make the button appropriately large and in a contrasting color that can easily be seen.
-Simply changing the button color, without changing any content on the website, has been shown to increase clicks by double digits.

 Create a strong CTA, attract more clients